Pfern/ADER17/material/ADER17_practical.md

 # Learning Outcome 9 - Perform simple functional enrichment analysis and understand the concepts involved

-## LO 9.1 - How to extracting meaning from a list of genes
+## LO 9.1 - How to extract meaning from a list of genes

 	What are functional annotations, what types exist, and where to get them